codysoyland/minsig/README.md

 - To experiment with UX design without the constraints of backwards compatibility.
 - To inform the direction of Cosign v3+.

-Non-goals include:

-- To implement all of the features of Cosign.
-- Code quality is not a primary focus of this project, but that may change in the future.
-This is vibe-driven development.

 ## Installation

 Install with `go install`: